About Diane Dempcy, LMHC

 Even when life isn’t that busy, it still feels overwhelming.

-It’s exhausting to question your emotions all the time, and it’s hard to trust what you feel or imagine that things could actually get better.
+It’s exhausting to feel overwhelmed so much of the time, and difficult to trust or believe that things could truly get better.

 As a therapist in Seattle, clients turn to me when life feels too heavy to manage alone.